-Changes of the local spin expectation values beyond $M=128$ are invisible to the naked eye when displayed on the scales used in the main text such that a detailed error extrapolation thereof is not needed.
-A word of caution in case of spin wave states: As we already explained in the main text, these states are difficult to simulate using MPS due to the large degeneracy of the ground state manifold.
+Changes in the local spin expectation values beyond $M=128$ are invisible to the naked eye when displayed on the scales used in the main text such that a detailed error extrapolation is not needed.
+A word of caution is due in the case of helical spin spiral states: as we already explained in the main text, these states are difficult to simulate using MPS due to the large degeneracy of the ground state manifold.
 This leads to some issues in reaching convergence (up to $1000$ sweeps are needed) which for too small bond dimensions may even cause DMRG to get stuck in local energy minima corresponding to excited eigenstates.
-In the spin wave phase and for large lattices, MPS is thus not always reliably converging to approximations of the global ground state, but converges under some circumstances to low-lying excited states with less entanglement -- with outcomes roughly comparable with those presented in Ref.~\cite{Jiang2012natcom}.
+In the helical phase and for large lattices, MPS is thus not always reliably converging to approximations of the global ground state but converges under some circumstances to low-lying excited states with less entanglement -- with outcomes roughly comparable with those presented in Ref.~\cite{Jiang2012natcom}.